 Also Read: Capacitor Types and Capacitance

 This will result in an overall reduction of voltage gain associated with the amplifier.
-The capacitor CE connected across RE provides a short circuit path for the AC signal and reduce the effect of additional negative feedback due to the AC signal and a corresponding reduction in voltage gain.
+The capacitor CE connected across RE provides a short circuit path for the AC signal and reduces the effect of additional negative feedback due to the AC signal and a corresponding reduction in voltage gain.

 Role of Resistance

 The resistors R1 and R2 form the voltage division circuit to supply the DC voltage to the base of the transistor.
-The resistors RC and RE control the collector and emitter currents respectively.
+The resistors RC and RE control the collector and emitter currents, respectively.
 Proper selection of these resistors helps us to control the value of the limiting currents.
 These resistors provide the required junction voltages between E-B, C-B, C-E and currents IE, IB and IC to work the transistor in the active region of the output characteristics.

-- It causes bias stabilization
+- It causes bias stabilization.

 - Increases the input and output impedances.